deceze/Kunststube-Router/readme.md

 - literals: `/foo`
 - named parameters: `/:bar`
 - named parameters with regular expression: `/\d+:baz`
-- a trailing wildcard: `/*`
+- a trailing wild card: `/*`

 If a parameter of the pattern contains a `:`, it is a named parameter and will be captured as dispatcher information (see below).
 The name is specified after the `:`.
-Preceeding the `:` may be a regular expression.
+Preceding the `:` may be a regular expression.
 A named parameter without regular expression is basically just shorthand for a parameter with regular expression that matches anything; i.e. `/:foo` is shorthand for `/[^/]+:foo`.

 The very last parameter may be a `*`.
 This will match anything and allows you to specify only the initial part of the URL.
-Without the wildcard, the pattern will only match URLs of identical length.
+Without the wild card, the pattern will only match URLs of identical length.
 For example:

 - `/foo/:bar` will *not* match the URL `/foo/bar/baz`
 - `/foo/:bar/*` *will* match the URL `/foo/bar/baz`